-With the addition of KRAS G12C as the 9th actionable biomarker, nearly 40% of patients with NSCLC have an actionable biomarker1,4,5
+With the addition of KRAS G12C as one of the 10 actionable molecular biomarkers,†

 *Molecular alteration prevalence can vary slightly between different datasets and studies.
 Values in graph based on approximate molecular alteration frequencies from the AACR genie version 12.0 dataset (N=19,777).
 Participating institutions include academic centers in Western countries.
 This graph only includes alterations predictive of response to an FDA-approved drug in locally advanced or metastatic NSCLC.1

 AACR, American Association for Cancer Research; ALK, anaplastic lymphoma kinase; BRAF, v-Raf murine sarcoma viral oncogene homolog B;

 EGFR, epidermal growth factor receptor; HER2, human epidermal growth factor receptor 2; KRAS, Kirsten rat sarcoma viral oncogene homolog; MET, mesenchymal epithelial transition; NSCLC, non-small cell lung cancer; NTRK, neurotrophic-tropomyosin receptor kinase; RET, rearranged during transfection; ROS1, rearrangement of the receptor tyrosine kinase 1.

-†Cysteine proteome analysis of 6,451 peptides showed sotorasib only covalently engages with Cys12 of KRASG12C.
-Preclinical studies in 22 cell lines and xenograft models demonstrated that sotorasib does not inhibit KRAS wild-type or non-KRAS G12C lines/tumors.6
+‡Cysteine proteome analysis of 6,451 peptides showed sotorasib only covalently engages with Cys12 of KRASG12C.
+Preclinical studies in 22 cell lines and xenograft models demonstrated that sotorasib does not inhibit KRAS wild-type or non–KRAS G12C lines/tumors.5